Print

 2. Preheat oven to 350 degrees F.

-4. Add pork sausage to skillet, breaking up with a spatula, and cooking for 6-8 minutes stirring occasionally, until cooked through.
+4. Add pork sausage to the skillet, breaking up with a spatula, and cooking for 6-8 minutes, stirring occasionally, until cooked through.
 Add to bowl with bread cubes.

 5. Meanwhile, in a large glass measuring cup (at least 2 cups), whisk together the chicken broth, heavy cream, and egg.
 Set aside.